Live Creative Writing Workshop in Dublin, Ireland

 During this five-day workshop we will wander and write our way through the powerful existential questions that lie at the foundation of living, writing, and dying with conscious wonderment.

-The stories we read, write, and tell about ourselves and each other have a profound impact on the way our individual lives—and our societies—unfold.
+The stories we read, write, and tell about ourselves and each other have a profound impact on the way our individual lives unfold.

-Most of the stories we read and write focus on how to live in the world, and that’s a good thing, but we’re in need of new narratives stories help us incorporate how to live fully— consciously—alongside the awareness of the inevitable death awaiting each one of us.
+Most of the stories we read and write focus on how to live in the world, but we’re in need of fresh stories help us incorporate how to live fully consciously alongside the awareness of the inevitable ending awaiting each one of us: death.

-As we learn to view our lives as stories that make an impact—now and after we’re gone—we’ll delve into ways we can live with more engagement, fewer regrets, expanded consciousness, and increased acceptance of every life story’ ultimate ending.
+As we learn to view our own lives as stories that can make an impact—now and after we’re gone—we’ll delve into ways we can live with more engagement, fewer regrets, expanded consciousness, and increased acceptance of every life story’s ultimate ending.
+Write about what matters most to you.

 This workshop might be for you if:

-After learning to anticipate and integrate the inevitability of the end of life in ways that are stimulating instead of numbing, you will carry home a fresh perspective on how to be fully engaged in a life that openly includes death.
+Learning to anticipate and integrate the inevitability of the end of life in ways that are stimulating instead of numbing will allow you to carry home a fresh perspective on how to be fully engaged in a creative life that openly includes death.

 Your Workshop Hosts

-This is a special collaboration between story coach, April Bosshard and story nurse, Sabrina Görlitz.
+This is a special collaboration between April Bosshard (story coach, writer, and editor) and Sabrina Görlitz (palliative biographer, writer, and end of life companion).

 April, based in Vancouver, BC, and Sabrina, from Hamburg, Germany, first met at a writing retreat in Dublin in May of 2019.
 Months later, they shared an unusual bond when both of their fathers died in very different ways within weeks of each other, in July 2019.